Provar

 While working on separate branches and merging the code, you may face some conflicts related to Test Cases and Page Objects added to the branch that conflicts with code already present on the master branch.

-For example, after creating creating a Pull Request for your branch, you may see the following message:
+For example, after creating a Pull Request for your branch, you may see the following message:

 To resolve the conflict, click the Resolve Conflict button on the message, then analyze the difference in the files.